-The survey results demonstrate the impact that the Foundation's educational programmes have on the young people who take part in them, i.e. the cognitive and non-cognitive changes that occur in the students.
-The surveys ask questions that allow us to analyse the importance placed by students on a series of qualities or values related to the non-cognitive skills on the list analysed by Méndez (2014), which is based on the World Values Survey, such as civic capital, where students are asked to assess whether behaviours such as cheating on an exam or taking the bus without paving the fare are appropriate.
+pact that the Foundation's educational programmes have on the young people who take part in them, i.e. the cognitive and non-cognitive changes that occur in the students.
+The surveys ask questions that allow us to analyse the importance placed by stulated to the non-cognitive skills on the list analysed by Méndez (2014), which is based on the World Values Survey, such as civic capital, where students are asked to assess whether behaviours such as cheating on an exam or taking the bus without paying the fare are appropriate.
 It also includes questions related to their socio-economic context, academic performance, educational and job expectations or the number of unexcused absences from school.
 This allows us to measure the dropout rate or entrepreneurial spirit, essential indicators in the Foundation's mission.